katahiromz/EGA/EGA-Manual.md

 Returns the type ID of the value.

 If the value is NULL, then returns `-(1)`.
-If the value is an integer, then returns zero.
+If the value is an integer, then returns `0`.
 If the value is a string, then returns `1`.
 If the value is an array, then returns `2`.